Laura W. Andruski

 Mr. McDermott has served on the Board of Directors and as Treasurer for RLT since 2012.
 He is a lifelong theatre lover – ever since he apprenticed at a professional theatre in high school – and has produced, directed, and acted for several theatres in the Washington area.
 He is also a member of the Board of Directors of Perisphere Theatre, a newly-formed professional theatre in Washington.
 Jeff received his undergraduate degree from the College of William and Mary and his law degree from Georgetown University.
 He currently serves as an Assistant Inspector General for the Department of State, where he leads the Office of Evaluations and Special Projects, responsible for conducting special reviews and investigations of issues with significant public and congressional interest.

 Ms. McManus has served on the board of directors for several theatres over the past three decades.
-She has performed in a number of productions at RLT, including Radium Girls, Book of Days, Kill a Mockingbird, and An Inspector Calls.
+She has performed in a number of productions at RLT, including Radium Girls, Book of Days, Kill a Mockingbird, An Inspector Calls, and Bad Seed.
 Her other area theater credits include All My Sons, Collected Stories, The Laramie Project, Enchanted April, One Flew Over the Cuckoo’s Nest, The Last Days of Judas Iscariot, Mousetrap, All In The Timing and Rumors.
 She has received numerous acting awards.

 Natalie is a professional Voice, Speech and Presentation Skills Coach.
 She is a licensed Speech Pathologist, Designated Linklater Voice Teacher, Certified Forensics Coach (public speaking), and Actor.
 She taught theatre voice at George Mason University for almost a decade.
-Natalie now works privately with individuals and groups, through her company, Professionally Speaking, and teaches Shakespeare workshops to middle school students.
+Natalie now works privately with individuals and groups, through her company, Professionally Speaking, located in Potomac, MD 20854.
 She also chairs the Arts Committee at her church and volunteers with the Metropolitan Washington Ear, reading/recording news for the blind.

 Mr. Callistein has been living theatre since the age of 5.
 In the 20 years since he moved to Rockville he has been active as actor, director, producer, and mostly as stage manager for RLT, RMT, and other community theatre groups in Maryland and Northern Virginia.
 Most recently he was stage manager for Radium Girls with RLT, and Brigadoon with RMT.
 Mr. Callistein also serves on the board of Sandy Spring Theatre Group and helped draft the original RESCO (Rockville Resident Theatre Company) agreements while a member of the Rockville Cultural Arts Commission.
 He is a graduate of Syracuse University’s Whitman School of Management and helps people learn about and start small businesses as a Career Transition Coach.